 Salil joined Watsi on November 7th, 2014.
-Two years ago, Salil joined the Universal Fund and became the 607th member to automatically support a new Watsi patient every month.
-Since then, 2,354 more people have joined!
-Salil's most recent donation traveled 8,300 miles to support Khin Wint, an 18-month-old baby girl from Burma, to fund a CT scan after brain surgery.
+Five years ago, Salil became the 607th member to automatically support a new Watsi patient every month.
+Since then, 5,185 more people have become monthly donors!
+Salil's most recent donation traveled 8,800 miles to support Toeur, a man from Cambodia, to fund spinal surgery.